bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Spawning Processes
-To spawn a process the `spawn!` function is called on the data structure that is the concrete process.
+To spawn a process the `spawn!` function is called on the data structure that is the concrete process, here `server`.

 		fn start! :: HttpServer server -> PID = server spawn!

-To `start!` a `HttpServer` value as process `spawn!` is called.
+`spawn!` is called to `start!` a `HttpServer` value as process.
-The `spawn!` function itself is implemented by the virtual machine instruction `` `spawn! `` that returns the ID of the created process (`PID`).
+The `spawn!` procedure itself is implemented by the virtual machine instruction `` `spawn! `` that returns the ID of the created process (`PID`).

 		family P :: (,)
-		fn spawn! :: P a-process -> PID = (`spawn! ?process)
+		proc spawn! :: P a-process -> PID = (`spawn! ?process)

 Any value type `(,)` can be a process `P`.
-The relevant `process` declaration is identified via `when` transitions in scope that use the process type `P` in question.
+The relevant `process` declaration is identified via `when` transitions in scope that use states of process type `P` in question.

 #### Error Handlers
 Faults or Exceptions that occur during a state transition automatically